lazaratan/lazaratan.github.io/_pages/research.md

 nav_order: 2
 ---

-The Atanackovic Lab focuses on developing cutting-edge machine learning methods for understanding and modeling natural (physical) systems from data.
+The **<span class="lab-name-accent">Atanackovic</span> Lab** focuses on developing cutting-edge machine learning methods for understanding and modeling natural (physical) systems from data.
 Our research spans multiple domains at the intersection of artificial intelligence and biology.

 # <span class="lab-name-accent">Machine Learning</span>